No items found.

 That’s a whole lot of subtext from one description of a ceiling, and isn’t it so much more captivating than if she had just told us all that?

-Similar to world-building, creating ‘sense of place’ could just be any time a character is in a new location and you want to show the reader what this new setting is like.
+Similar to world-building, creating a ‘sense of place’ could apply to any time a character is in a new location and you want to show the reader what this new setting is like.

-But rather than stopping everything to spend a whole paragraph telling us about Times Square, you can instead show the reader what it is like through action and how things are affecting your character.
-Here’s another example of why we show don’t tell:
+But rather than stopping everything to spend a whole paragraph telling us about Times Square, you can instead show the reader what it is like through action and how things affect your character.
+Here’s another example of why we show, don’t tell:

 Telling: